 AACR-AstraZeneca Lung Cancer Fellow Shows How Blocking an Arginine Methyltransferase Can Overcome Immunotherapy Resistance

 T-cell exhaustion can dampen the response to immune checkpoint blockade (ICB).
-These exhausted T cells have previously been shown to undergo epigenetic changes1; reversing these changes can potentially restore T-cell activity.
-An AACR-AstraZeneca Lung Cancer Fellow, Sushil Kumar, PhD, demonstrated2 how inhibition of an epigenetic regulator, arginine methyltransferase CARM1, resulted in not only enhanced anti-tumor activity of T cells but also increased susceptibility of tumor cells to T cell-mediated killing.
+These exhausted T cells have previously been shown to undergo epigenetic changes; reversing these changes can potentially restore T-cell activity.
+An AACR-AstraZeneca Lung Cancer Fellow, Sushil Kumar, PhD, demonstrated how inhibition of an epigenetic regulator, arginine methyltransferase CARM1, resulted in not only enhanced anti-tumor activity of T cells but also increased susceptibility of tumor cells to T cell-mediated killing.

 Dr. Kumar received an AACR-AstraZeneca Lung Cancer Research Fellowship in 2018, bolstering his efforts to identify epigenetic regulators of tumor infiltrating CD8 T cells in lung cancer that suppress T cell function.